-Sculplla's PLLA (a bio-stimulator instructing the skin to produce new collagen) and Volufiline (a topical filler-like ingredient) increases the adipocyte volume in the fatty tissues resulting in a plumping effect on wrinkles.
+Sculplla's PLLA (a bio-stimulator instructing the skin to produce new collagen) and Volufiline (a topical filler-like ingredient) increase the adipocyte volume in the fatty tissues resulting in a plumping effect on wrinkles.
 Some see plumping immediately, while others will need a few weeks for visible improvement.
-PDRN (biological molecules that promote skin repair) and Growth factors (GF) (natural proteins made by skin cells to maintain healthy skin), in this formula helps with anti-aging benefits.
+PDRN (biological molecules that promote skin repair) and Growth factors (GF) (natural proteins made by skin cells to maintain healthy skin) in this formula helps with anti-aging benefits.

-Sculplla H2 Promoter Eye Repair Cream does create momentary eye blurriness if product gets in the eye because it contains jojoba oil.
+Sculplla H2 Promoter Eye Repair Cream does create momentary eye blurriness if the product gets in the eye because it contains jojoba oil.
 For that reason, I recommend contact wearers use it very carefully or below the eye and not above the eye to avoid this issue.

 Which Product Should You Use?

-I use them both which is ideal for the most anti-aging benefits, but the bottom line is, this is more a matter of preference.
-You may prefer the more traditional cream formula, instead of a serum.
+I use them both, which is ideal for the most anti-aging benefits, but the bottom line is, this is more a matter of preference.
+You may prefer the more traditional cream formula instead of a serum.
 You'll see improvements no matter which product you choose.

-I apply NeoGenesis Eye Serum first and after it fully absorbs, I follow with Sculplla H2 Promoter Eye Repair Cream and I love the results I get.
+I apply NeoGenesis Eye Serum first, and after it fully absorbs, I follow with Sculplla H2 Promoter Eye Repair Cream, and I love the results I get.

-If you want to improve dark circles, tone sagging skin, thicken up skin around the eye with renewed bounce, and you want to retain hydration, NeoGenesis Eye Serum is a winner.
+If you want to improve dark circles, tone sagging skin, thicken up the skin around the eye with renewed bounce, and you want to retain hydration, NeoGenesis Eye Serum is a winner.

-If you want some extra help with stubborn wrinkles using the plumping effect of PLLA and Volufiline and add hydration then Sculplla H2 Promoter Eye Repair Cream is a great solution.
+If you want some extra help with stubborn wrinkles using the plumping effect of PLLA and Volufiline and add hydration, then Sculplla H2 Promoter Eye Repair Cream is a great solution.

-No matter which product you choose; the best results are seen after 4 to 6 weeks of consistent use.
+No matter which product you choose, the best results are seen after 4 to 6 weeks of consistent use.
 I strongly encourage you to take a BEFORE picture when you begin a consistent eye skincare routine.
 Take an AFTER picture every couple of weeks to capture the subtle changes.
 These pictures are a great tool to motivate you to stick with your routine.